VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### Automatic setup

-Make `null-ls` aware of the tools you installed using `mason.nvim`, and configure them automatically.
+Make null-ls aware of the tools you installed using mason.nvim, and configure them automatically.

 ```lua
 local lsp = require('lsp-zero')